The Hele-Shaw semi-flow: The Hele-Shaw problem with initial interface in a strip

 Consider two solutions $ v^j$, $j=1,2$ to the obstacle problem satisfying \eqref{eq:compare2} and set $V=v^2-v^1$.
 By definition of $v_0$ (see~\eqref{eq:v0}), we have \be \sup_{x\in\xR^N}\la V(x)\ra\le \sup_{x\in\xR^N}\big(v_0(t,x_N-C)-v_0(t,x_N+C)\big)\le 2Ct. \ee Indeed, it is easily verified that $\lA v_0(t)'\rA_{L^\infty}\le t$.

 We want to prove that $V=0$.
-To do so, we will prove that the $L^\infty$-norm of $V$ on balls centered at $0$ is of size $\rho^{-1/2}$ for any $\rho$ large enough, which immediately implies that $V=0$ (the origin plays no role here).
+To do so, we will prove that the $L^\infty$-norm of $V$ on balls $B_\rho(0)$ is of size at most $\rho^{-1/2}$ for any $\rho$ large enough, which immediately implies that $V=0$ (the origin plays no role here).

 The key ingredient is the Moser's estimate proved in Lemma \ref{thm:thm3}, which allows to write